lanl-aea/turbo-turtle/docs/gui.rst

 =============================

 Once your Abaqus environment has been pointed at the Turbo-Turtle Abaqus Python package directory, GUI plug-ins should be available in Abaqus/CAE through the 'Plug-ins...Turbo-Turtle' drop-down menus.
-Click on the Plug-in you would like to run, and a dialogue box will pop up in your GUI session.
+Each plug-in has its own drop-down menu with options for 'Help' and 'Run'.
+Clicking 'Help' will print a help message for the GUI plug-in to the Abaqus/CAE Message Area (typically at the bottom of the screen).
+Clicking 'Run' will execute the plug-in and will display a dialog box for user inputs.